serengil/digitally-signed-mails/README.md

 Usage
 =====

 Run SignedMailSender and SignedMailReader under the com.crypto.mail.signature package.
+Please change username and password variables in the both programs.

 License
 =======